Explore the Priory

 Take a walk around the typically small church with its striking surviving tower, explore the great cloister and don't miss the reconstructed monk's cell.

-Step inside the modest recreated monk's cell and see the rooms where a Carthusian monk was expected to live and work.
 On your way in, look out for the L-shaped hatch which was used to deliver food and other essentials without any need to communicate.

-Be sure to explore the newly re-planted monk's cell garden full of herbs, vegetables and flowers.
+Be sure to explore the monk's cell garden full of herbs, vegetables and flowers.
 Based on extensive research, the garden reflects how the monks would have used this multi-functioning space.
 Pick up a planting guide inside the cell to find out more about the plant varieties and their uses.

 The manor house building was originally the priory guest house.
 It was converted into a home in the 17th century and then extended and refurbished in the Arts and Crafts style at the end of the 19th century by Sir Lowthian Bell.